-“On the basis of specific information, Air Customs Officers (Preventive) at IGI Airport, New Delhi, on 09.07.1996 recovered and seized from meal trolleys of the aircraft of Lufthansa Airlines flight from Frankfurt to Delhi, 184 gold biscuits of ten tolas each, weighing 21454.400 grams valued at Rs.
+“On the basis of specific information, Air Customs Officers (Preventive) at IGI Airport, New Delhi, on 09.07.1996 recovered and seized from the aircraft of Lufthansa Airlines flight from Frankfurt to Delhi, 184 gold biscuits of ten tolas each, weighing 21454.400 grams valued at Rs.
 1,09,84,652/- concealed in the meal trolleys by two passengers, named Varyam Singh and Ranbir Singh.”

 In Air Customs Officer, IGI v.
 Pramod Kumar, [Criminal Appeal No. 123 of 2016] it was not accepted that the exoneration of the Pramod in the adjudication proceedings was on merits or that he was found completely innocent.
 The High Court’s view was thus aside.